Earthquake early warning system: Deployment

-As of June 2025, China, Japan, Taiwan, South Korea, Israel and Transnistria have comprehensive, nationwide earthquake early warning systems that notify people in the affected areas via Cell Broadcast (CB), TV alerts, radio announcements or via public address systems/civil defence sirens.

-Countries such as Mexico, the United States, and Canada have regional earthquake warning systems which notify people using the same technologies mentioned above.
-In particular, the Mexican Seismic Alert System, which covers areas of central and southern Mexico, including Mexico City and Oaxaca, uses civil defence sirens, while ShakeAlert, which covers California, Oregon, and Washington in the United States and British Columbia in Canada, uses Wireless Emergency Alerts (WEA).
+As of January 2026, China, Japan, Taiwan, South Korea, Israel and Transnistria have comprehensive, nationwide earthquake early warning systems that notify people in the affected areas via Cell Broadcast (CB), TV alerts, radio announcements or via public address systems/civil defence sirens.
+Mexico, the United States, Canada, and India have regional earthquake warning systems which notify people using similar technologies.
+In particular, the Mexican Seismic Alert System covers areas of central and southern Mexico, including Mexico City and Oaxaca; ShakeAlert covers California, Oregon, and Washington in the United States and British Columbia, Ontario and Quebec in Canada; and India's only covers Uttarakhand state.

-Countries such as Guatemala, El Salvador, Nicaragua and Costa Rica have deployed systems that alert only specific users through applications that have to be installed individually on their smart devices; Romania and Italy have systems reserved for other pourposes.
-Systems are currently being developed and tested in Switzerland, Chile, Peru, Indonesia and Iran.
+Countries such as Guatemala, El Salvador, Nicaragua and Costa Rica have deployed systems that alert only specific users through applications that have to be installed individually on their smart devices, while Indonesia and Turkey are currently publicly testing similar opt-in systems.
+Romania and Italy have systems reserved for other purposes.
+Systems are currently being developed and internally being tested in Switzerland, Chile, Greece, Peru and Iran.